-Pipe Jacking is a method of Tunnel Construction where hydraulic Jacks are used to pushing especially made pipes through the ground behind a tunnel boring machine or shield.
+Pipe Jacking is a method of Tunnel Construction where hydraulic Jacks are used to push especially made pipes through the ground behind a tunnel boring machine or shield.
 The method provides a flexible, structural, watertight finished pipeline as the tunnel is excavated.

 Pipe jacking utilizes a jacking device to push pipe horizontally into the ground, forming a continuous string of pipe.
 Material is excavated as the pipe is pushed in.
 A thrust wall is constructed to provide a reaction against the jack.
 High-pressure jacks provide the substantial forces required for jacking concrete pipes.

 Pipe jacking is an economical alternative to and much less disruptive than using open-cut construction to install new underground pipes.
 Because it is performed with a closed system, pipe jacking decreases the risk of environmental contamination during construction.

 The jacking frame is the main device that plays a vital role in Pipe jacking.
 The pipe is pushed into the soil using the hydraulic cylinders in the jacking frame.

 An inter-jack station is a ring of hydraulic jacks within a steel framework that is inserted into the pipe string at strategic points.
 Each inter jack divides the pipe string into more manageable jacking lengths.
 Each length, whether between jacking frame and inter jack, inter jack and inter jack, or inter jack and face, can be advanced individually and independently from the rest of the pipe string.
 It is the equivalent of having several smaller pipe jacks in operation at the same time in one bore, with each inter jack using the pipe length behind it as its thrust wall.